wp-plugins/already-existing-tags/readme.txt

 == Description ==

-Auto tagging function compares your 'already existing tags' with the content of your post each time you create or edit/save one.
+The auto tagging function compares your 'already existing tags' with the content of your post each time you create or edit/save one.
 The found tags will be automatically assigned.

 = Features =

 * Easy configuration.
 * You can select which categories will be affected and which ones will be ignored by the plugin.
 * Clean uninstall option: If this option is enabled, the plugin will leave absolutely no traces when uninstalling.
-* Visit [www.digitalemphasis.com](http://www.digitalemphasis.com) or follow [@digitalemphasis](http://twitter.com/digitalemphasis) on Twitter for more info.
+* Visit [www.digitalemphasis.com](http://www.digitalemphasis.com) or follow [@digitalemphasis](https://twitter.com/digitalemphasis) on Twitter for more info.

 == Installation ==